 Many cat owners don’t realize their pets are suffering from urinary obstructions until they become very ill.
 If you see any signs that your cat is having trouble urinating, you should call Fort Lauderdale animal hospital Family Pet Medical Center immediately.

 If your cat has a urinary tract obstruction, the veterinarian might insert a catheter to eliminate the obstruction, and allow your cat to empty its bladder.
 They might also deliver intravenous fluids to correct dehydration and deliver sedatives or anesthetics.

 To let the urethra heal, the catheter will need to remain in place for a few days.
 In many cases, cats will need to stay in the hospital during that time.
 Once your cat begins urinating normally again, you will be able to bring it home with some pain medication and antibiotics.
 Your veterinarian might also prescribe a special diet for your cat to protect its urinary health.
 A special diet can help to prevent the formation of crystals in your cat’s urethra.
 If your cat continues to form stones even though you feed it a special diet, your veterinarian might have to perform surgery to fix the problem.

-Get Help from Fort Lauderdale Animal Hospital Pet Royale
+Get Help from Fort Lauderdale Animal Hospital Family Pet Medical Center

 If your cat appears to be having difficulty urinating, it’s important to talk to your veterinarian immediately.
 If your cat doesn’t receive prompt treatment for a urinary obstruction, it could die.
-Contact the professional and qualified staff at Fort Lauderdale animal hospital Pet Royale to get help for your cat by calling (954) 737-1400.
+Contact the professional and qualified staff at Fort Lauderdale animal hospital Family Pet Medical Center to get help for your cat by calling (954) 737-1400.